cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 The cost of achieving these security properties is the need for multiple servers to participate in the protocol, and the need to ensure they do not collude to undermine the VDAF's privacy guarantees.
 However, recent implementation experience has shown that deployment of these schemes is practical.

-> TODO Decide what to say about ENPA or Mozilla's Origin Telemetry.
+The Prio system (essentially a VDAF) has been deployed in systems supporting hundreds of millions of users: The Mozilla Origin Telemetry project [OriginTelemetry] and the Exposure Notification Private Analytics collaboration among the Internet Security Research Group, Google, Apple, and others [ENPA].

-The VDAF abstraction, presented in {{vdaf}}, is based on a variety of multi-party protocols for privacy-preserving measurement proposed in the literature.
+The VDAF abstraction laid out in {{vdaf}} represents a class of multi-party protocols for privacy-preserving measurement proposed in the literature.
 These protocols vary in their operational and security considerations, sometimes in subtle, but consequential, ways.
-This document therefore has two important goals:
+This document therefore has two important
+goals:

  1. Specify the operational and security considerations for this class of protocols, including: